Web Loom logo

 Simplified Read-Only Components

-When a component only needs to display data (no forms, no mutations), the setup is minimal — just assign observables in ngOnInit and let the async pipe do the rest:
+When a component only needs to display data (no forms, no mutations), the setup is minimal — bridge one signal in a field initializer and let the template call it:

 // apps/mvvm-angular/src/app/layout/header/header.component.ts